netsensei/Rum/README.md

 Installation
 ------------

-1.a Download and put the rum installation base in a your .drush folder, or clone the repository from Github:
+* Download and put the rum installation base in a your .drush folder, or clone the repository from Github:

 		cd .drush
 		git clone git://github.com/netsensei/Rum.git

-* On Mac OS X, you'll find your .drush folder at /Users/<code>username</code>/
+On Mac OS X, you'll find your .drush folder at /Users/<code>username</code>/

-1.b Open up your command line tool en enter <code>drush help</code>.
+* Open up your command line tool en enter <code>drush help</code>.
 If Drush doesn't pick up the Rum commands (which you should see at the bottom of the help message), remove the <code>Cache</code> folder from <code>.drush</code>.

-2. Configure your .drushrc file with the rum specific options contained in the drushrc.php file in the installation base.
+* Configure your .drushrc file with the rum specific options contained in the drushrc.php file in the installation base.
 Rum will tell you when it is missing a crucial configuration parameter.

+More information about the drushrc file can be found in the [example.drushrc.php file](http://drush.ws/examples/example.drushrc.php).

+* one suggestion is to copy/paste .drush/Rum/drushrc.php to .drush/drushrc.php and to add your specific option to that file.
+Symbolic linking the file didn't seem to do the trick and it could be a potential security risk when pushing updates to the Rum repo.
+Pulling in updates may also override users' options.

 How to use Rum
 --------------

-Install a vanilla Drupal project called foobar
+* Install a vanilla Drupal project called foobar

     ~ drush rc vanilla foobar

-Install a project Foobar from a CVS repository (local or remote)
+* Install a project Foobar from a CVS repository (local or remote)

     ~ drush rc repository foobar

 Both commands will create a domain name called hostname.foobar.
 Navigate to http://hostname.foobar to see your project.

-Remove a project (vhost, folders, link, database,...):
+* Remove a project (vhost, folders, link, database,...):

     ~ drush rd foobar